sybrenjansen/mpire/docs/usage/workerpool/cpu_pinning.rst

 .. note::

-    Pinning processes to CPU IDs doesn't work when using threading.
+    Pinning processes to CPU IDs doesn't work when using threading or when you're on macOS.